Privacy Policy: Your Data and Our Data Protection Measures

 Agency Services

-We process the data of our customers within the scope of our contractual services, which include conceptual and strategic consulting, campaign planning, software and design development/consulting or maintenance, implementation of campaigns and processes/handling, server administration, data analysis/consulting services, and training services.
+We process customer data in the scope of our contractual services – including conceptual and strategic consulting, campaign planning, software and design development or maintenance, implementation of campaigns and processes, server administration, data analysis, and training.

 We delete the data after the expiration of statutory warranty and comparable obligations.
 The necessity of retaining the data is reviewed every three years; in the case of statutory archiving obligations, deletion takes place after their expiration (6 years pursuant to Section 257(1) HGB, 10 years pursuant to Section 147(1) AO).
 In the case of data disclosed to us by the client in the context of an assignment, we delete the data in accordance with the terms of the assignment, generally after the end of the assignment.